-It is forecasted that the demand for electricity in the United States will grow at an average rate of 1.57% annually for the next decade, with growth for the SPP region averaging 1.16% annually.
+It is forecasted that the demand for electricity in the United States will grow at an average rate of 1.57% annually for the next decade, with growth for the SPP region averaging 1.16% annually.37 grid.

-There is more potential wind energy in the footprint than SPP could absorb.
-We have over 28,000 MW of wind in-service and under development in the RTO generation interconnection queue, waiting to be added to the grid.
 Compare this to SPP's 2010 system peak on the hottest summer day of ~53,000 MW.
 Projections in the National Renewable Energy Lab/Department of Energy's Eastern Wind Integration and Transmission Study (EWITS) forecasts 60 - 95 GW of wind development in SPP.

+There is more potential wind energy in the footprint than SPP could absorb.
+We have over 28,000 MW of wind in-service and under development in the RTO generation interconnection queue, waiting to be added to the

-&lt;sup>33 \ NERC 2009 Long-Term Reliability Assessment 2009-2018
+37 NERC 2009 Long-Term Reliability Assessment 2009-2018